United States Self Storage Market Size and Share

 Key Questions Answered in the Report

-What is the current value of the United States self storage market?
+What is the current value of the United States self-storage market?

-The market generated USD 45.4 billion in 2025 and is forecast to reach USD 57.5 billion by 2030 at a 4.85% CAGR.
+The market stood at USD 47.28 billion in 2026 and is on track to reach USD 57.79 billion by 2031.

 Page last updated on: